tigera/docs/calico-enterprise/networking/egress/egress-gateway-on-prem.mdx

 - Remote pods to check if the egress gateway is "ready".
 Only "ready" egress gateways will be used for remote client traffic.
-This traffic is automatically allowed by {{site.prodname}} and no policy is required to allow it.
+This traffic is automatically allowed by {{site.prodname}} and no policy is required to allow it.  {{site.prodname}} only sends probes to egress gateway pods that have a named "health" port.
+This ensures that during an upgrade, health probes are only sent to upgraded egress gateways.

 #### Deploying on a RKE2 CIS Hardened Cluster